-What is gas chromatography ？
+What is gas chromatography？

 Chromatography is a technique that separates components in a mixture by the difference in partitioning behavior between mobile and stationary phases.
 Gas chromatography (GC) is one of the popular chromatography techniques to separate volatile compounds or substances.
 The mobile phase is a gas such as helium, and the stationary phase is a high-boiling liquid that is adsorbed on a solid.
-Because of its simplicity, high sensitivity, and the ability to effectively separate mixtures, gas chromatography has become one of the most important tools in chemistry.
+Because of its simplicity, high sensitivity, and the ability to effectively separate mixtures, gas chromatography has become one of the most important tools in proteomics, metabolomics and lipidomics.

 The principle of gas chromatography

 Components in the mixture are distributed between two phases, one of which is a stationary phase, and the other is a mobile phase gas, or carrier gas, that carries the mixture through the stationary phase.
 Compounds in the mobile phase interact with the stationary phase as they pass through.
 Due to the differences in properties and structures of each component, the size and affinity of each interaction with the stationary phase are different.
 Therefore, under the same driving force, the retention time of different components differs in the column, thus moving out of the column in different orders.

 1) High separation efficiency and analysis speed: for example, gasoline samples can obtain more than 200 chromatographic peaks in 2 hrs.
 A general sample analysis can be completed in 20 minutes.